MichaelCervantes365/Election_Analysis/README.md

   -	The winner of the election was:
       -	Diana DeGette, who received 73.8% of the vote with a count of 272,892 votes.

-Below is a screenshot of the election analysis txt file
+Below is a screenshot of the election analysis txt file:

 ![Pic 1](Resources/election_analysis_txt.png)